Networks-it-uc3m/L2S-M/operator/README.md

 | vxlan9 |  1969|
 | vxlan10 |  1970|

-3. To configure the VXLAN tunnels between neighbouring nodes, use the following command for every pair of interfaces you want to configure in their respective nodes:
+3. To finish the configuration of a VXLAN tunnel between two neighboring k8s nodes, you can execute the following command at both K8s nodes:

 ```bash
 sudo bridge fdb append to 00:00:00:00:00:00 dst [dst_IP] dev [vxlan_Name]
 ```
+where *dst_IP* must be replaced by the IP address of the neighboring K8s node in the VXLAN tunnel.

-4. Create the vEth virtual interfaces in every host of the cluster by using the following script
+4. Create a set of vEth virtual interfaces in every host of the K8s cluster.
+These interfaces are needed in L2S-M to support the attachment of pods to virtual networks.
+This can be done executing the following script:
+5.
 ```bash
 sudo ./L2S-M/K8s/provision/veth.bash
 ```

 5. Install the Multus CNI Plugin in your K8s cluster.
 For more information on how to install Multus in your cluster, check their [official GitHub repository](https://github.com/k8snetworkplumbingwg/multus-cni).

-6. The host-device cni plugin must be able to be used in your cluster.
+6. The host-device CNI plugin must be able to be used in your cluster.
 If it is not present in your K8s distribution, you can find how to install it in your K8s cluster in their [official GitHub repository](https://github.com/containernetworking/plugins).

 7. Your K8s Controller node must be able to deploy K8s pods for the operator to work.
 Remove its master and control-plane taints using the following command:
 ```bash